 Meet our school counselors, school psychologist, and social worker and learn about our school counseling program

-We are Laura May and Lisa Johnson, Wolftrap’s school counselors.
-As school counselors, our goal is to assist your students in fulfilling their potential as effective learners.
-We also work to maintain a positive school climate, where all students feel accepted and supported.
-If you are a Wolftrap parent, We want you to know that we are eager to hear from you.
-Please feel free to contact us at any time if you have a concern about your child.
+I'm Lisa Johnson, Wolftrap’s school counselor.
+My goal is to assist your students in fulfilling their potential as effective learners.
+We work to maintain a positive school climate, where all students feel accepted and supported.
+If you are a Wolftrap parent, we want you to know that we are eager to hear from you.
+Please feel free to contact me at any time if you have a concern about your child.
 Communication with the school counselors is kept confidential and does not become part of your student’s record.

 The counseling Program and Wolftrap Offers: